shlomi1993/NeuralNetworks/README.md

 8 - Bag
 9 - Ankle boo

-This part is divided into two sub-parts:
+This part is divided into two sections:
-- **Experiments:** Implementation of 6 fully connected deep neural networks models for losses and accuracies tests.
+1. **Experiments:** Implementation of 6 fully connected deep neural networks models for losses and accuracies tests.
-- **Best Model:** Implementation of a fully connected deep neural network model that obtain accuracy greater than 90%.
+2. **Best Model:** Implementation of a fully connected deep neural network model that obtains accuracy of at least 90%.

 ### Experiments

-In this part, I have implemented 6 fully connected neural networks models via PyTorch.
+In this section, I have implemented 6 fully connected neural networks models via PyTorch.
 Each model has different settings and different effects in terms of loss and accuracy.

 1. **Model A** - Neural Network with two hidden layers, the first layer is at size of 100 and the second layer is at size of 50.
 Both layers are followed by ReLU activation function, and the model is trained by **SGD** optimizer.